-We in the offices of Academic Affairs and Student Life are honored to serve and support you at each step of this journey.
-Many professional staff, faculty, and peers are available to contribute to your ongoing development in and outside the classroom.
-Own your education.
-Make the absolute most of your experience at UC Blue Ash.
+We in the Divisions of Student Affairs and Academic Affairs are honored to serve and support you at each step of this journey.
+Many professionals as well as peer educators are available to contribute to your ongoing development in and outside the classroom.
+Claim your education.
+Make the absolute most of your experience at UCBA.
 Seek out and take advantage of the people who are here to support you, the resources at your disposal and the experiences that await you.

 We encourage you to commit to becoming fully immersed and engaged.
-Learning in college requires ongoing dedication, so prepare for class, attend all classes, engage in class, review after class, join study groups and take advantage of academic support services.
+Learning in college requires ongoing dedication so prepare for class, attend all classes, engage in class, review after class, join study groups and take advantage of academic support services.
 Be an active participant in your own learning.
 Connect with faculty and academic advisors early and often.
 Collaborate with fellow students in and outside of the classroom.
 Get involved in a campus organization or activity.
 Consider studying abroad or engaging in undergraduate research.